cncf/kubernetes-community-days/README.md

 STEP 1: [Submit an issue in GitHub](https://github.com/cncf/kubernetes-community-days/issues/new/choose) using the provided check-list template and we will schedule a kickoff meeting from there, as well as provide you with more resources.

-NOTE: These are the terms within the checklist that are IMPORTANT to abide by:
+NOTE: These are the terms within the checklist that are IMPORTANT to abide by.
+There are exceptions to these requirements in some jurisdictions due to applicable laws & regulations.

 ### Terms

 * You can apply as early as 8 months prior to the desired event date for your KCD.
 If your GitHub issue is submitted ahead of then, CNCF will wait to host a kick-off call until the 8-month mark (provided you meet the below terms).
 IMPORTANT: Your KCD will not be confirmed/approved unless you have a kick-off call and schedule monthly check-ins with CNCF.